neelanap1999/MLOPSPROJECT/README.md

 - - `Dockerfile` : Used to host the serving module.

-### 3. Model Pipeline
+### 3. Retraining
-The model pipeline will automate the process of training and serving by using scripts or workflow tools (like Google Cloud's Vertex AI or similar) to sequence the tasks described above.
-This component isn’t fully described in your details but would typically include:
+This Airflow DAG file orchestrates the execution of data_preprocess.py and train.py, ensuring they run sequentially.
+Scheduled to run every hour, it trains the model and stores the results in a Google Cloud bucket.

+### 4. GCP Deploy
+The training and prediction pipeline code has been dockerized and uploaded to the Artifacts Registry pipeline.
+The online serving pipeline is managed through Vertex AI.
-- `build.py` : Will create a training job using the images from the above trainer and serve in Vertex AI.
+- `serve/build.py` : Will create a prediction job using the images from the above  serve in Vertex AI.
 At the end of the job it wil deploy to the endpoint where it will serve the model.
-- `build.py` :  A script to initiate training jobs, handle deployment on Google Cloud, and ensure the model is updated and served correctly.
+- `trainer/build.py`:  A script to initiate training jobs, handle deployment on Google Cloud, and ensure the model is updated and served correctly.

-### 4. Inference
-- `inference.py : It will send a json input to the model to predict the results.

 <hr>